boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 If `now` is `0`, than `fio_time_milli` will be called to supply `now`'s value.

 **Note**: all the `start_at` values for all the events in the timer queue will be treated as if they use the same units as (and are relative to) `now`.
 By default, this unit should be milliseconds, to allow `now` to be zero.

+Returns the number of tasks pushed to the queue.
+A value of `0` indicates no new tasks were scheduled.

 #### `fio_timer_next_at`